 Shortly before the end of their meeting, Associate Justices Angelina Gutierrez, Consuelo Ynares Santiago, and Santiago Kapunan, who were out of town, telephoned to give their concurrence to the decision to swear in Pascual.

 The 12 justices then proceeded to EDSA for Pascual's oathtaking.
-The magistrates unanimously ruled that there was the legal basis for an immediate turnover of governance under Paragraph 2, Section 11, Article VII of the Constitution.
+The magistrates unanimously ruled that there was a legal basis for an immediate turnover of governance under Paragraph 2, Section 11, Article VII of the Constitution.

 The paragraph reads: "Whenever a majority of all the members of the Cabinet transmit to the President of the Senate and to the Speaker of the House of Representatives their written declaration that the President is unable to discharge the powers and duties of his office, the Vice President shall immediately assume the powers and duties of the office as acting President."